Published by MBA Skool Team, Last Updated: December 18, 2020

 Career path is not only a series of positions one takes but also an opportunity to achieve overall positive career development.
 Career path provides various options like in example below.
 The decision points can determine how well your career would go farther.
 Right and informed decisions can help you move to better positions and vice versa.
 The career path is the result of the decisions and hardwork put by an individual.

 Company should also work towards ensuring that its employees move in career path the way they want to.
 Proper job analysis should be done in order to make sure the employees are satisfied and achieve higher positions in the organization itself rather than moving to other organizations in search for better path.
+An employee must also constantly acquire new skills like leadership, time management, communication management, team management etc. These people management skills help the employee rise in an organization as well as have positive motivation towards work.

 Career Path Example